wuyun8210/partdetection/README.md

-# parts detection using yolo v3.
+# Part detection model (yolo v3) for CUB200-2011 bird dataset

 We provide the trained model (yolo v3) for detecting the parts of birds.
 Thought the model is trained on CUB200-2011 bird dataset, you can use it to detect any birds.
 If you are interested, please refer to work: